This article reviews how Pendo calculates the time that visitors spend interacting with the pages in your apps and where to find this data in Pendo.

 Below is a simplified example of how a visitor named Bob spent time in an app.

 |Visitor ID||Account ID||Event||Time of event|

-Even if a visitor triggers multiple events in your app within a single minute, we count only whole minutes of activity.
-In the example above, despite Bob triggering ten events in total, we calculate a total of 6 active minutes since they were active from 12:00 to 12:05.
+Even if a visitor generates multiple events in your app within a single minute, we count only whole minutes of activity.
+In the example above, despite Bob generating ten events in total, we calculate a total of 6 active minutes since they were active from 12:00 to 12:05.

 Multiple Account IDs